hashicorp/terraform-cdk/examples/python-aws/README.md

 # python-aws

-A simple CDK for Terraform application in Python.
+A CDK for Terraform application in Python.

 ## Usage